sebbu/iControl-Web/README.md

 * Connect the device to iTunes.
 * Find the screen file sharing folder of iControl Web. ![alt iTunes file sharing](images/iTunes-file-sharing.png "iTunes file sharing")
 * Drag and drop **guiSample.json** to your computer.
-* Copy the file to the name gui.json.
+* Copy the file guiSample.json to the name gui.json.
 * Edit the file gui.json with a JSON editor to avoid syntax errors.
 There are plenty in the Mac App Store or available online.
 * After you have changed the file to your needs, drag and drop it back (named **gui.json**) to the iTunes file sharing folder in iTunes.
 * Kill the iPhone app using the app switcher and start it again.
 You will see the configuration on your iPhone or iPad.
 * The configuration should be transferred automatically to the Apple watch.
-    * The iPhone shows an alert that will transfer the configuration to the watch.
+    * The iPhone shows an alert that it will transfer the configuration to the watch.
-    * Enable the watch screen once to start the transfer.
+    * Enable the watch screen once to finish the transfer.
     * The iPhone app will show an info alert about the successful transfer.
-* If you do not see an info that the transfer will start, you can swipe to the right most screen.
+* If you do not see an info that the transfer did start, you can swipe to the right most screen.
 It is an info screen where you can force the transfer of the watch configuration again.
-* If you still do not see an iinfo that the transfer will start, make sure that the app is installed on your watch and that the watch is linked.
+* If you still do not see an info that the transfer will start, make sure that the app is installed on your watch and that the watch is linked.
 Open the iControl watch app and stop it and start it again.

 # JSON Configuration in Detail

 It is highly recommended to use a JSON editor.
-If you do not want to use for editing, you should use it for a syntax check.
-The app will silently fail on syntax errrors.
+If you do not want to use it for editing, you should use it for a syntax check.
+The app will silently fail on syntax errrors or might even crash.

 ## General Structure

 The following example shows the general structure of the JSON file.
 It consists of two parts:

 1. `"pages"` is for the **iPhone/iPad** configuration.
 Screens are reachable by swiping horizontally.
-The last screen is a info screen.
-It can be disabled by settings `"showInfoScreen": false`.
+The last screen is an info screen.
+	* The info screen can be hidden by settings `"showInfoScreen": false`.
 This should only be done after you have done all other configuration and when you are sure that everything is working.
-You can disable network response feedback in two ways: use the switch on the info screen to hide error alerts.
+	* You can disable network response feedback in two ways: use the switch on the info screen to hide error alerts.
 Set `"coloredNetworkFeedback": false` to not see flashing green/red button color.
 This is useful if your server does not respond correctly on network requests.
+	* You can configure the `pages` in an array:
     	* Each page has a `"pageLabel"` which is optional.
 		* You can specify a request `"timeout"` (in seconds).
 The default value is 2.0 seconds.
 		* You can modify the vertical spacing of the controls with `"compactHeight"` flag in order to fit more buttons on one screen.
 		* Furthermore a page/screen has an array of `"controls"` (see details about it below).

 2. `"pagesWatch"` is for the **Apple watch**.
 Screens are reachable via table drill down (as it is commonly used in other apps, i.e. in Apple settings app).
-	* A page/screen has a `"pageLabel"` which is displayed in the first line.
+	* The screen has a `"pageLabel"` which is displayed in the first line.
 	* On the watch you can only specify one request `"timeout"` for all controls.
 	* You can configure if you want haptic feedback whenever you press a button with the flag `"hapticNetworkResponseFeedback"`.
 	* If you want to use the glance for iControl Web, you may specify a request which can be more seen as a sensor with `"glanceTextUrl"`.
 	* If the (glance) sensor request fails, the `"glanceErrorText"` is displayed.
 If you want to use the glance, but you do **not** have an appropriate sensor, simply write something *wrong* to `"glanceTextUrl"`, i.e. "glanceTextUrl": "xxxhttp://www.irtp.de/test.txt".
 No network request is send out and the `"glanceErrorText"` is displayed directly.
 The glance can still be used as a shortcut to open the app.
-	* Although the `"controls"` object is an array, there is only one page/screen on the watch (and the array must consist of one object), but a page can have subpages (see below).
+	* Although the `"controls"` object is an array, there is only one screen on the watch (and the array must consist of one object), but a page can have subpages (see below).

 General Structure of the JSON file: